MyBagofTricks/TeachOverflows/README.md

     - fork: fork the connection.
 Similar effect to -k in ncat
     - EXEC:<./program>: Program to execute
 ```
-To beat most of these challenges remotely, attackers will either need a
+To beat some of these challenges remotely, attackers will either need a
 copy of the binaries, or the source and the specifics of the disto
 used when compiling for the server, so the attacker can compile
 their own.

 ## Your "encryption" is bad!
 Correct.
-Reversing it should be some easy homework.
+Reversing it should be easy homework.

 ## Recommended Reading and Acknowledgements
 **The Shellcoder's Handbook: Discovering and Exploiting Security Holes**